-This handbook supplements the University of New England Student Handbook and contains all the policies and procedures for occupational therapy (OT) graduate students.
+This handbook supplements the University of New England Student Handbook (we will update to the 2022/2023 handbook as soon as it is available) and contains all the policies and procedures for occupational therapy (OT) graduate students.
 This is a dynamic document.
 Changes in OT Department policies and/or procedures may be proposed at any time by faculty and/or student to meet ongoing needs.
 Policies and procedures must be reviewed by the Director and Occupational Therapy Department Policies Committee and submitted to the entire faculty for a majority vote before being adopted.

-The OT Program requires that all matriculating students abide by the UNE Policies as defined in the UNE Student Handbook (2020-21) and the WCHP Graduate Program Progression Policies
+The OT Program requires that all matriculating students abide by the UNE Policies as defined in the UNE Student Handbook (2022/2023) and the WCHP Graduate Progression Policies.